dhirajmahato67/ai-job-discovery-automation/README.md

 Connect your Google account to n8n and select the spreadsheet where shortlisted opportunities should be stored.

-### 6. Configure Telegram

-Telegram integration can be enabled if notification functionality is required.

 ---

 ## 🔒 Security